fourdollars/jenkins-resource/README.md

 * job: **Required**, such as 'job/JOB_NAME'.
 * port: Optional
 * protocol: Optional, using 'https' by default.
+* timezone: Optional, such as 'Asia/Taipei'.
+'UTC' by default.
 * debug: Optional

 ```yaml